Why Online Patient Reviews Are Important

-Are your Google Reviews strong but your Healthgrades are lacking?
-If so, focus building your reviews where needed most.
+Are your Google Reviews strong but your Healthgrades is lacking?
+If so, focus on building your reviews where needed most.
 When it comes to healthcare reputation management, each doctor will have different needs and requirements.

 Solution: rater8’s flagship product is pollin8 which allows you to “pollinate” all of the different review sites in parallel.
 With pollin8, you choose where you wish to direct your patients and build online reviews.
 This means you can send 50% of your patients to one platform (e.g., Google), 30% to another (Healthgrades), and 20% to a third (Vitals).
 This is easily configurable within rater8.